Neither the Constitution nor the laws but John Marshall made the Court Supreme

 BACK BEFORE CLAUS VON BULOW ever heard of Jeremy Irons, a judge who found the news media’s attitude toward the case puzzling put a question to a friendly television reporter.

-A SENSATION OF PARALLEL TIME. of one eye fixed on the present and the other focused on the past, of one ear hearing the moment and the other distant echoes, was there from the beginning of the project.
+A SENSATION OF PARALLEL TIME, of one eye fixed on the present and the other focused on the past, of one ear hearing the moment and the other distant echoes, was there from the beginning of the project.
 Nuremberg 1945, San Miguel de Allende 1991.

-It has always been politics as usual
+It has always been politics as usual.

-Supreme Court vacancies have provoked fierce, colorful—and wholly partisan—battles since the earliest years of the Republic
+Supreme Court vacancies have provoked fierce, colorful, and wholly partisan battles since the earliest years of the republic.

 In the quiet New York courtroom, the little girl began to speak.
 “My name is Mary Ellen McCormack.
 I don’t know how old I am. … I have never had but one pair of shoes, but can’t recollect when that was.

-While the Revolution was still being fought, Mum Bett declared that the new nation’s principle of liberty must extend to her too.
-It took eighty years and a far more terrible war to confirm the rights she demanded.
+While the American Revolution was still being fought, Mum Bett declared that the new nation’s principle of liberty must extend to her, too.
+It took 80 years and a far-more-terrible war to confirm the rights that she had demanded.

 Of the thousands of American soldiers court-martialed for desertion in World War II, Eddie Slovik was the only one put to death.
 One of the judges who convicted him looks back with regret.

-Up until the last century in some parts of the country, a murderer’s guilt could legally be determined by what happened when he or she touched the victim’s corpse
+Up until the last century in some parts of the country, a murderer’s guilt could legally be determined by what happened when he or she touched the victim’s corpse.

 In 1646 in the Massachusetts Bay Colony, Mary Martin was pregnant and unmarried.
 Her paramour was a married man, but it was her status as a single woman that determined the nature of her crime.